pinkidagar18/University-Navigation-System/README.md

-# SVSU Dudhola Navigation System – Enhanced
+# SVSU Dudhola Navigation System

 An advanced, interactive **campus navigation web application** designed for **Shri Vishwakarma Skill University (SVSU), Dudhola**.
 The system helps students, visitors, and staff easily find buildings, facilities, and routes across the campus using a **Google Maps–like interface**, real-time location tracking, and voice-assisted navigation.